+The Marsh snake is mildly venomous.
 Bites from this species have been known to cause severe local symptoms such as pain & swelling, with more general reactions such as headaches and nausea also recorded.
 All bites should still be treated immediately and attended to with correct first aid.

 Fairly uniform brown, olive or black above with dark grey or black belly surface.
 Two prominent narrow pale-yellowish stripes on each side of face, one running from snout, through eye and onto neck area, & one below eye running from snout to corner of mouth.
 In juveniles the head is often darker than the body.
 Scales smooth.
 Midbody scales at 17 rows.

 50cm with occasional specimens nearing 70cm.

 Rainforest & moist well-vegetated areas such as wet sclerophyll forest, margins of creeks, dams, wetlands & low-lying seasonally flooded areas.

 Diurnal, although may also be active at night in hot weather.
 Shelters under rocks, sheets of bark and thick debris.

 Small frogs and lizards.

 Found in a “moister” suburbs usually with riparian habitats nearby.

 May be found in damp or moist gardens under timber, sheets of iron & foraging amongst thick vegetation.

 Please be patient while our image gallery loads.
 If viewing images in the lightbox viewer by clicking on an image, please allow a few second between each image as some images are large to retain their quality and size.
 Images are loaded straight from Dropbox, if blank spaces appear in gallery please click on the refresh icon top left of gallery.

-Did you know WildlifeQld offers a snake identification service.
-For our snake identification service simply use the upload form on www.snakecatchers.com.au We provide our Australian snake identification service free of charge and always welcome high quality images for potential inclusion on our website.
+Did you know WildlifeQld offers a snake & Lizard identification service.
+For our identification service simply use the upload form on www.snakecatchers.com.au We provide our Australian snake identification service free of charge and always welcome high quality images for potential inclusion on our website.
 This service is not just for Queensland snake identification but for all snake id across Australia.

 The content on this page is intended only to provide a summary and general overview .
 It is not intended to be comprehensive nor does it constitute to be exact in every circumstances.
 We attempt to ensure that the Content is current but we do not guarantee its currency.